When it comes to Linux applications, there are so many choices and alternatives. But often, there are only a few good options for a task.

-One of our readers requested to make a list of decent Linux photo management software, something that could replace the now defunct Picasa on Linux.
+Originally, one of our readers requested to make a list of decent Linux photo management software, something that could replace the now defunct Picasa on Linux.
 And here we are with the list!

 It turns out, though not many, there are some superb applications for managing photo libraries available out there.
 Whether you have a massive collection of photos or only a few of them, one of these options ought to suit your needs.

 This list of best photo management applications for Linux differs from our list of best photo applications for Linux.
-That list contains image-related applications in general, such as editing, painting, etc., while this list deals with only photo managing applications.
+That list contains image-related applications in general, such as editing, painting, etc., while this deals with only photo managing applications.

-I’ve also included the installation commands for Ubuntu and its derivatives.
+We have primarily mentioned the installation commands for Ubuntu and its derivatives.
 All you need to do is open a terminal and run those, if you do not prefer the software center (or cannot find it there).

 gThumb is a lightweight photo management application built mainly for the GNOME desktop environment.
 It includes all the basic photo management features as well as some editing and advanced operations.
 Some features of gThumb include: